This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 A number of batterer program evaluations have been conducted, but with inconsistent results.
 One approach that researchers have used is to integrate the results from various evaluations is known as meta-analysis.

-The Duluth Model of interventions for domestic violence offenders employs a feminist psychoeducational approach with group-facilitated exercises to change abusive and threatening behavior in males who engage in domestic violence.
+The Duluth Model of interventions for domestic violence employs a feminist psychoeducational approach with group-facilitated exercises to change abusive and threatening behavior in males who engage in domestic violence.
 The practice is rated Effective for reducing recidivism with respect to violent offenses and Promising in reducing victimization.
 The results found fewer partner reports of violence in the intervention group relative to the comparison groups.